 Goal: To increase the representation of Hispanic students in national science research centers.

-- The National Hispanic Health Disparities Research Career Training Workshops, funded by the U.S. Department of Health and Human Services through the Office of Minority Health, offers regional workshops to encourage and prepare undergraduate students in health career programs to consider and prepare for research careers in health disparities.
+- The National Hispanic Health Disparities Research Career Training Workshops, funded by the U.S. Department of Health and Human Services through the Office of Minority Health from 2012-15, offered regional workshops to encourage and prepare undergraduate students in health career programs to consider and prepare for research careers in health disparities.

 Faculty Research Programs